Stress and perimenopause weight loss

 Resilience

-We want to build up our parasympathetic rest and digest part of our nervous system, so it always putting the brakes on the gas of our sympathetic fight or flight system when needed.
+We want to build up our parasympathetic rest and digest part of our nervous system, so it always puts the brakes on the gas of our sympathetic fight or flight system when needed.
 How do we do that?
 Meditation, walks in nature, gargling, singing, laughing, resonance breathing – anything that improves our ventral vagal tone and parasympathetic system.
 Take time to recover from stressful workouts and support your digestive and immune systems.
 Get exercise, sunshine, and sleep.
 Spend quality time with friends and family – the ones that don’t cause undue stress.
 The better your resiliency, the less any stressor will set you back.

 References